1930s LIDOS IN THE UNITED KINGDOM - outside London*

 "The [redevelopment of the Mountbatten Centre, including an eight lane 50m swimming pool] has been successful in attracting funding from Sport England totalling £5.49m.
 However, in order to fund the project, Victoria Swimming Baths and the Hilsea Lido will need to be sold."

 Tourism Manager, Jane Hurdley, said: 'A big hotel chain is interested in the Hilsea Lido site, but the talks are at a confidential stage at the moment.'

 Another document confirmed:

 "In October 2005 the City Council decided that the Lido Main Pool will be retained only until the new 50m pool, included in the Mountbatten Centre redevelopment, is up and running."
 (Scheduled for 2009).

-2006: A preferred options document for the Hilsea Lido site was issued in July.
-A public meeting to discuss options was held on 11 September 2006.
+2006: A preferred options document for the Hilsea Lido site was issued.
+A public meeting to discuss options was held in September 2006.
 However none of these options allow for swimming in Hilsea Lido.

 "A campaign led by June Cooper, of Military Road, Hilsea, has gained impetus following a decision by city council bosses to shut the main pool in 2009.
 Mrs Cooper has quickly obtained 1,000 signatures on a petition and plans to present it at the next full council meeting in September."

 2008: Final season, run by Portsmouth City Council.